 One of the newer social casinos to hit mobile devices, Stardust Social Casino offers games familiar to casino floor regulars while offering a link to a substantial casino program.
-In this case, the app is linked to B Connected, Boyd’s nationwide casino loyalty program.
+In this case, the app is linked to Boyd Rewards, Boyd’s nationwide casino loyalty program.

 The good thing about a social casino app linked to a major provider is that you can benefit from those ties when you make coin purchases.
-The downside in this case is B Connected is not very favorable to the more casual player.
+The downside in this case is Boyd Rewards is not very favorable to the more casual player.
 But the app link can help some players specifically.

 But first, a quick look at the app.
 Stardust Social Casino revives the iconic brand, which Boyd bought more than a decade ago, then demolished with the intent of building a new strip property, then abandoning the cause during the economic downturn of the late 00’s decade.
 (That project will finally be completed, and opened, shortly by Genting as Resorts World Las Vegas.)